psksvp/hsdsMe/README.md

 [Chapter 56: The New Frontier](https://psksvp.gitlab.io/hsdsme/zm.html#chapter-56)

 > Zhao Min was slowly flipping through the pages of the old book, then she stopped at a page with a diagram.
-She was looking at the diagram for a moment before she took her notebook out to  sketched the diagram down.
+She was looking at the diagram for a moment before she took her notebook out and sketched the diagram down.
 Zhang Wuji walked back to sit next to her.
 He looked at the diagram which Zhao Min was sketching for a moment, then he pointed his index finger at the bottom of the page, _"MinMin, Can you read this?"_.
 He asked, but Zhao Min shook her head, she replied, _"I think, it's the name of the master who discovered or invented this wonderful knowledge."_ .
 The text in the book which Zhang Wuji was looking at had an inscription `Ἀρχιμήδης;` written with a very black ink.